cbourke/ComputerScienceII/notes/1261-Spring2026/CSCE156/02-oop.md

   * Is an `Animal` a `Cat`? (not necessarily, sometimes)
   * Is a `Dog` a `Cat`?
 Definitely not
 * Covariant, Contravariant, Invariant comparisons
+  * Covariant relationship: you can treat a subclass as a super class (Dog **is an** Animal); ALWAYS safe
+  * Contravariant relationship: you can *sometimes* treat a subclass as a superclass (an Animal is sometimes a Dog); sometimes safe
+  * Invariant relationship: a cat is never a dog, a dog is never a cat, NEVER safe

 ```java